Kubernetes 1.25: KMS V2 Improvements

 Encryption at rest using KMS v1 has been a feature of Kubernetes since version v1.10, and is currently in beta as of version v1.12.

-What’s new in v2alpha1
+What’s new in v2alpha1?

 While the original v1 implementation has been successful in helping Kubernetes users encrypt etcd data, it did fall short in a few key ways:

-cache.
+1. Performance: When starting a cluster, all resources are serially fetched and decrypted to fill the kube-apiserver cache.
 When using a KMS plugin, this can cause slow startup times due to the large number of requests made to the remote vault.
-In addition, there is the potential to hit API rate limits on external key services depending on how many encrypted resources exist in the cluster. - Key Rotation: With KMS v1, rotation of a key-encrypting key is a manual and error-prone process.
-It can be difficult to determine what encryption keys are in-use on a cluster.
+In addition, there is the potential to hit API rate limits on external key services depending on how many encrypted resources exist in the cluster.

-was forced to make encrypt and decrypt calls as a proxy to determine if the KMS plugin is healthy.
+3. Health Check & Status: Before the KMS v2 API, the kube-apiserver was forced to make encrypt and decrypt calls as a proxy to determine if the KMS plugin is healthy.
 With cloud services these operations usually cost actual money with cloud service.
-Whatever the cost, those operations on their own do not provide a holistic view of the service's health. - Observability: Without some kind of trace ID, it's has been difficult to correlate events found in the various logs across
+Whatever the cost, those operations on their own do not provide a holistic view of the service's health.

 The KMS v2 enhancement attempts to address all of these shortcomings, though not all planned features are implemented in the initial alpha release.
 Here are the improvements that arrived in Kubernetes v1.25:

-- Support for KMS plugins that use a key hierarchy to reduce network requests made to the remote vault.
+1. Support for KMS plugins that use a key hierarchy to reduce network requests made to the remote vault.
 To learn more, check out the design details for how a KMS plugin can leverage key hierarchy.

-- Extra metadata is now tracked to allow a KMS plugin to communicate what key it is currently using with the

-, allowing for rotation without API server restart.
+2. Extra metadata is now tracked to allow a KMS plugin to communicate what key it is currently using with the kube-apiserver, allowing for rotation without API server restart.
 Data stored in etcd follows a more standard proto format to allow external tools to observe its state.
-To learn more, check out the details for metadata. - A dedicated status API is used to communicate the health of the KMS plugin with the API server.
+To learn more, check out the details for metadata.

+3. A dedicated status API is used to communicate the health of the KMS plugin with the API server.
 To learn more, check out the details for status API.

-of the v2 API.
+4. To improve observability, a new UID field is included in EncryptRequest and DecryptRequest of the v2 API.
 The UID is generated for each envelope operation.
 To learn more, check out the details for observability.

 Sequence Diagram